buildpacks/spec/buildpack.md

 ### Process

 **GIVEN:**
-- The final ordered group of buildpacks determined during detection,
+- The final ordered group of buildpacks determined during the detection phase,
 - A directory containing application source code,
-- A Build Plan processed by previous `/bin/detect` and `/bin/build` executions,
+- The Build Plan,
 - Any `<layers>/<layer>.toml` files placed on the filesystem during the analysis phase,
 - Any locally cached `<layers>/<layer>` directories, and
 - Bash version 3 or greater,